andreluciani/sql-orm-examples/slides/01-sql/06-advanced.md

 ## Multi-tenancy

--  When developing a software that will be used by several users, it might be the case that we need to _separate concerns_, i.e., customer data based on a context.
+-  When developing a software that will be used by several users, it might be the case that we need to _separate concerns_, i.e., customer data, based on a context.

 - For instance, if the software is a B2B SaaS, we probably want to separate data from each client (company).

 - To achieve this, there are a few options that will be discussed next.
-When this scenario shows up, we call each customer a _tenant_
+When this scenario shows up, we call each customer context a _tenant_

 ---